Skip to main content

 While CAPS is not able to provide ongoing distance counseling, our office is available for consultation around how to proceed with addressing your concerns, including help with identifying off-campus providers.
 With your permission, we can also communicate with your off-campus provider to facilitate your transfer of care.
 For students studying abroad, or thinking about studying abroad, contact CAPS for consultation.

-How do I get psychological medication?
+How do I get psychiatric medication?

 CAPS requires that you first be in individual psychotherapy.
 If you want to explore or request medication please discuss this with your therapist.
 If you are already receiving medication from an off-campus provider it is your responsibility to manage your medication needs through that provider.
 Note that we do not schedule new psychiatry appointments close to the end of each semester.